-If you would like to become a Plus sponsor, either as an individual or an organisation, then please contact us, or donate to Plus.
-Your contribution, no matter how big or small, will enable us to keep Plus as it is: interesting, intelligent, fun, and - very importantly - free of charge for all our readers.
+If you value Plus, we would be very grateful if you would consider making a donation.
+Your contribution, no matter how big or small, will enable us to keep Plus as it is: interesting, intelligent, fun, and - very importantly - freely accessible to all our readers.

 Ways to give

 For UK and international supporters: via the University of Cambridge's Development Office

 Online: You can donate by credit card online via the University of Cambridge Development Office's secure site.
 Giving in this way means that, if you wish, your donation can benefit from Gift Aid, making your gift worth even more to us at no extra cost to you.